Tag Archive for: Northern Australia

 Australia’s federal system should help facilitate international engagement and incentivise positive engagement while ensuring that the necessary legislative and policy levers exist to require the subnational layer to conduct essential due diligence that prioritises the national interest.
 In this report, the authors make a series of policy recommendations that will support the development of such a framework.

-Developing Australia’s critical minerals and rare earths: implementing the outcomes from the 2023 Darwin Dialogue
+Developing Australia’s critical minerals and rare earths: Implementing the outcomes from the 2023 Darwin Dialogue

 Critical minerals and rare earths are the building blocks for emerging and future technologies, inseparable from the supply chains of manufacturing, clean energy production, medical technology, semiconductors, and the defence and aerospace industries.
 Despite their criticality, their supply chains are exposed to numerous vulnerabilities – threatening the production and development of vital technologies.